rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/3-0-option-2-levelx.md

 ```

 Based on the definition of the additional child orders one might already assume
 that the resulting trace can not correspond with the pre-order traversal.
-That
+After
-is because this definition will push the next subsequent sibling of each node
+all, this option will push the next subsequent sibling of each node in between
-in between a node and its former first child.
-Because of that, the scope of a
+a node and its former first child.
+Because of that, the scope of a node over
-node over the unordered document tree will not be a substring to the final
+the unordered document tree will not be a substring to the final trace - i.e.
-trace - i.e. not in pre-order.
+not in pre-order.

 * can not produce the pre-order trace